Autonome Nationalisten: Message

 autonomous nationalism as a political tendency certainly punches above its weight.
 It has influenced and sparked debates within the German far right, as well as within fascist youth movements in other European countries.
 As such it opens up questions over the future of fascist organisation in Europe, at a time when network politics appears to exert stronger mobilising factors than traditional organisational structures.

 The Autonomous Nationalists were ideologically inspired by Strasserism.
 The message of AN shifted to anti-globalist, anti-capitalist, and anti-imperialist ideas.
 It promotes complete organizational decentralization and autonomy inside the movement.

 The adoption of codes and symbols of the far left "Autonome Antifa" by the "Autonome Nationalisten" coincided with the persistence of vibrant alternative subcultures of the radical left and rejection of traditional skinhead cultural-political templates of behavior of the extreme right.
 The AN thus see themselves as 'autonomous' from established neo-Nazi programs and structures, developing their own ideological discourse, street message, action repertoire, music scenes and fashion codes.
 These are often meant to display anti-capitalist and anti-systemic rebellion and opposition to globalization and 'American cultural imperialism'.
 The AN also raised some social and economic issues, including poverty.
-At present time (2011), they are firmly entrenched in the neo-Nazi movement.
+As of 2011, they were firmly entrenched in the neo-Nazi movement.